tzeng89/18f.gsa.gov/pages/join-18f.md

 ---
-permalink: /join/
+permalink: /we-are-growing/
 layout: bare
-title: Join
 ---

-#Join 18F
+#What is 18F?

 Technology changes fast.
 Americans have grown to expect fast, personalized information and services from the websites and apps they use on a daily basis.
 But with a shortage of in-house experts, budget limitations, and slow procurement processes, it can be hard for the Federal Government to meet those same expectations.
 This is where we (and hopefully you) come in.